syncfusion-content/javascript-docs/js/Grid/Filter.md

 ---
 # Filtering

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
-To enable filter, set  [`allowfiltering`](https://help.syncfusion.com/api/js/ejgrid#members:allowfiltering "allowfiltering")  as `true`.
+To enable filter, set  [`allowFiltering`](https://help.syncfusion.com/api/js/ejgrid#members:allowfiltering "allowFiltering")  as `true`.

 The Grid supports three types of filter, they are